Ph.D. in Health and Kinesiology

 The next step would be for the prospective student to contact one of the faculty members whose area of research is of interest to the student.
 This initial contact could be by phone, e-mail, or letter.
 The prospective student and potential faculty member would then enter into discussions about the possibility of the student being accepted by the faculty member as a doctoral student.
 If a faculty member agrees to accept a student, then the student can proceed with the formal admission process through the University’s Graduate School.

-Students will have the opportunity to work in five state-of-the-art laboratories dedicated to 1) exercise physiology, 2) blood chemistry, 3) body composition, 4) applied biomechanics, and 5) motor control.
+Students will have the opportunity to work in six state-of-the-art laboratories dedicated to 1) exercise physiology, 2) exercise psychology, 3) blood chemistry, 4) body composition, 5) applied biomechanics, and 6) motor control.

 Departmental Financial Support